philips-labs/workflow-capability/pulse-physiology_FHIR/README.md

 - This URL is specially designed to allow communication from within a Docker container to the host machine.

 #### Simulating Scenarios
-- Run the PMS notebook within the Jupyter interface.
+- Run the application notebook within the Jupyter interface.
 - Enter the patient_id when prompted by the notebook.
 - Use the interactive buttons provided to simulate different physiological scenarios such as airway obstruction and clearing.
 - The simulation results will be logged and sent to the FHIR server in real-time.